By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Some days I start thinking either everyone is “normal” or none of us is.
-If by normal we mean no problems, emotional, mental or behavioral.
+If by normal we mean no problems, emotional, mental, or behavioral.
 So far I haven’t found any such people.

-Remember that I spend all day, most days, seeing people who need counseling and in that process I need to assess them and give them a diagnosis.
+Remember that I spend all day, most days, seeing people who need counseling and in that process, I need to assess them and give them a diagnosis.
 You might think that because I only see people who have issues, I don’t see the really “Normal” people.”

 I am starting to doubt that.

 Everywhere I go people seem to have one problem or another.
-Celebrities get drunk and do bizarre things, athletes do drugs and countless Facebook pagers report mostly complaints about how rotten life is and how everyone they know is crazy.
+Celebrities get drunk and do bizarre things, athletes do drugs and countless Facebook pages report mostly complaints about how rotten life is and how everyone they know is crazy.

 The harder I look the fewer almost-normal people I can find.